-Poor circulation in feet, Causes, Symptoms, Diagnosis & Treatment results from other health issues or conditions.
-Each condition that led to poor circulation can cause unique symptoms.
+Poor circulation in feet results from other health issues or conditions.
+Each condition that leads to poor circulation can cause unique symptoms.
 The most common symptoms of poor circulation include:

 - Throbbing or stinging pain